Home Cocktails Ordinary Drink Monkey Gland

 Monkey Gland Variations

-Monkey Gland Fizz This variation adds soda water for a refreshing twist, making it a fizzy cocktail.
-Swap: Add soda water instead of using only orange juice.
+Monkey Gland Fizz This variation adds soda water for a refreshing fizz, making it a lighter option.
+Swap: Add soda water instead of shaking with ice.

-Tropical Monkey Gland Incorporates pineapple juice instead of orange juice for a tropical flavor profile.
+Tropical Monkey Gland This version incorporates pineapple juice instead of orange juice for a tropical twist.
 Swap: Swap orange juice for pineapple juice.

 Pairs Well With